cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 ### Neutral

-- Additional complexity, with additional parameters for state sync's configuration and the bootstrap of a node
+- Additional complexity, with additional parameters for State sync's configuration and the bootstrap of a node
 - Additional complexity, with the possible addition of a CLI command to save application snapshots to the file system

 ## References

-> Are there any relevant PR comments, issues that led up to this, or articles
-> referenced for why we made the given design choice?
-If so link them here!

 - [State sync][state-sync] description, as part of ABCI++ spec
 - Original issue on Tendermint Core repository: [statesync: bootstrap node with state obtained out-of-band #4642][original-issue]